youngboy/engine-docs/source/setup-node.md

 }
 ```

-You can get your `ENGINE_API_KEY` by creating a service on http://engine.apollographql.com/.
+You can get your `ENGINE_API_KEY` by creating a service in the [Engine UI](http://engine.apollographql.com/).
 You will need to log in and click "Add Service" to recieve your API key.

 **Configuration options:**

 1. `apiKey`: The API key for the Engine service you want to report data to.
 2. `logging.level` : Logging level for the proxy.
 Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`.
 3. `origin.http.url` : The URL for your GraphQL server.